-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Signature Advantage Plan (HMO ISNP)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Signature Advantage Plan Institutional Special Needs Plan

-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2020.
+This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2022.
 It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, Signature Advantage Plan (HMO ISNP), is offered by Signature Advantage, LLC.
-(When this Evidence of Coverage says "we," "us," or "our," it means Signature Advantage, LLC..
+This plan, Signature Advantage Plan, is offered by Signature Advantage, LLC.
+(When this Evidence of Coverage says "we," "us," or "our," it means Signature Advantage.
 When it says "plan" or "our plan," it means Signature Advantage Plan.)

-Please contact our Member Services number at 844-214-8633 for additional information.
+Please contact our Member Services number at 844-214-8633for additional information.
 (TTY users should call 711).
-Hours are 8am - 8pm 7-days per week October 1 - March 31st and 8am - 8pm Monday - Friday from April 1 - September 30.
+Hours are 8am to 8pm 7-days per week from October 1 to March 31 and 8am to 8pm Monday through Friday from April 1 to September 30.

-This document may be available in an alternate format (braille, large print, etc.).
+This document may be available in alternate format (braille, large print, etc.).
 Please contact Member Services for more information.
 (Phone numbers are printed on the back cover of this booklet).

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2021.
+Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2023.